A B C D E F G H I J K L M N O P Q R S T U V W X Y Z | Index

 JOHN SWOPE

-John started as a reporter at WPOP First Person News and replaced Al Benick as news director in 1964.
+Born in Baltimore on November 5, 1938, John graduated from Trinity College on June 8, 1962.
+He started as a reporter at WPOP First Person News and replaced Al Benick as news director in 1964.
 Under the ownership of Joseph C. Amaturo, the leadership of station manager Leland W. Bickford, and John's tutelage, the station provided morning and afternoon drive time highway reports via helicopter presided over by Captain Ken Knudsen.
 In those days the station also offered live play-by-play of Charter Oaks football games.

-After WPOP John was news director at WNHC New Haven and later worked at stations in New York.
+In the spring of 1966 John was appointed news director at WNHC AM/FM/TV in New Haven and later worked at stations in New York.

 audio: October 17, 1963